 Our marketing efforts focus on establishing our brand, generating awareness, positioning our products in the market, creating demand, and nurturing the Similarweb community.
 We focus on promoting our free products, which are integral parts of our customer acquisition process, as well as our paid solutions and the functionality they offer.
 Our marketing team consists primarily of product marketing, demand generation, field and event marketing, communications and solution campaign management.
 Marketing leverages both online and offline marketing activities such as events and trade shows, seminars and webinars, paid digital advertising, content marketing, search engine optimization, and email marketing.
 Our content marketing efforts include publication of educational content, whitepapers, case studies, and blogs.
 Our marketing team also creates and publishes digital research, backed by insights derived from our platform that effectively capture media attention through our public relation efforts.
-As Similarweb is increasingly recognized by media and analysts as the measure of the digital world, our earned media coverage has risen significantly.
-In 2020, Similarweb data was featured in over 3,000 print and digital articles, including dozens of features in leading publications such as the New York Times, Wall Street Journal, and Financial Times, driving significant brand awareness in our target markets.
+As Similarweb data was featured in over 3,000 print and digital articles, including dozens of features in leading publications such as the New York Times, Wall Street Journal, and Financial Times, driving significant brand awareness in our target markets.